-Many guitarists opt to upgrade their instruments with pickup replacements, and the same happens to Tele players.
-The idea here is to end up with enhanced tone and response, but for less money.
+Many guitarists opt to upgrade their instruments with pickup replacements and the same is true of Tele players.
+The goal here is to end up with enhanced tone and response for the least amount of money.

 Today, there are plenty of Tele pickup options that allow for easy replacement.
-In this guide, we give you the best ones, and here you can find one that fits your needs and genres best.
+In this guide, we break down the best options to help you find one that best fits your needs and genres.
 Keep reading.

 Features: Silver wire coils, Cryogenically treated, Nickel/Stainless steel pole pieces